BrandonDuenas/House-Depot-Sales-2023/README.md

 After meeting with the company owners we sought to answer the following questions:
   -  What was the total revenue from all products sold?
   -  What was the total cost of all products?
-  -  What was the total amount of warrentys sold?
+  -  What was the total revenue from warrentys sold?
-  -  What was the total amount of fees paid to Square space?
+  -  What were the total fees paid to Squarespace?
-  -  What was the total loss in products that arrived damaged?
+  -  What was the total loss due to damaged products?
-  -  What was the total Profit made?
+  -  What was the total Profit?
-  -  What was the average amount that products spend in inventory
+  -  What was the average time products spent in inventory?

 ### Data Analysis